 - stop and reset t-PollRetransmit.

-NOTE: When all RLC SDUs with SNs up to and including POLL_SN are already positively or negatively acknowledged or indicated as discarded from upper layer (e.g., PDCP), the transmitting side of an AM RLC entity may stop and reset the running t-PollRetransmit.
+NOTE: If stopRetxDiscardedSDU is configured, when all RLC SDUs with SNs up to and including POLL_SN are already positively or negatively acknowledged or indicated as discarded from upper layer (e.g., PDCP), the transmitting side of an AM RLC entity may stop and reset the running t-PollRetransmit.

 Next change